ArthurHovanesian/hangman/README.md

 11. Idea: instead of making an API call every round, just save like 1000 random words and cycle through those?

 12. Need to prevent user from typing in certain characters as username

+13. Idea: add glow around colors to make them look like neon lights. make change keys to glow only along lines instead of whole cell. also on the load screen text.

+14. Idea: go full out with neon theme and change text to look like neon sign text, soften edges, and replace hexagon with word 'password' in neon colors that one by one dim upon a wrong guess